 - A monthly customized news presentation, probably via Zoom, with plenty of time for your questions.

-- Up to four calls looking for specific information, such as the history of a new customer or a country’s regulatory policy.
+- Up to six calls looking for specific information, such as the history of a new customer or a country’s regulatory policy.
 Including a reasonable amount of research.

 - Brainstorms on your new ideas, combined with reality checks.
 Any reasonable amount of time.